scssyworks/argon-logger/README.md

 # How it works?

-Argon logger provide methods to generate console logs by extending the existing console API.
-Argon logger is simple to use
+Argon logger is simple to use.

 ## Without configuration